flanksource/docs/gomplate.md

 bar
 ```

-## `coll.Merge`

-**Alias:** `merge`
+## `merge`

 Merge maps together by overriding src with dst.
 In other words, the src map can be configured the "default" map, whereas the dst
 map can be configured the "overrides".
 Many source maps can be provided.
 Precedence is in left-to-right order.

 _Note that this function does not modify the input._